pdorrell/sentence-word-search/docs/design.md

 * When a sentence is completed, the application will move onto the next sentence.
 However at any time the user can choose to start working on a different sentence using the sentence selection/state UI.
 * When all the sentences are completed for the word, then the user will have to choose a new word to work on.

+The application will provide an "/about" web page that gives a basic description of the application and how it uses the Wikipedia API.

 ## Suggested Implementation Technologies